je-nunez/subsegment-tcp-speeds-l7/examples/README.md

 through each layer-7 hop, and not merely prints the summary of the final measures.

+Besides, these examples also use the `--add-static-tags $( hostname )` to insert a static annotation inside the packet identifying which specific instance among the several instances in a pooled layer processed the packet, plus other `--add-static-tags "any-static-annotation-string"` options.
+(These static annotations are given at the command-line and are different than the dynamic annotations inserted into a packet, which are computed inside the program.)

 # See also

 The ![README](../README.md "README") of the main project has more details.